 Science and nature documentaries

-I’ve produced and presented world-class features on more than 150 international research projects, joining scientific expeditions in dozens of countries — from deserts to the Arctic, at sea, in the air and underwater.
+I’ve produced and presented short documentaries on more than 150 international research projects, joining scientific expeditions in dozens of countries — from deserts to the Arctic, at sea, in the air and underwater.
 In cooperations with the European Space Agency, I’ve covered space projects in Europe, Russia and the United States.

 From January 2019, I’m producing and presenting “Ocean” — Euronews’ flagship documentary series, developed in partnership with the European Commission’s DG MARE and exploring themes such as pollution and marine life, the blue economy, sustainable fishing, aquaculture, climate change, ocean energy and more.
 It airs on nine of Euronews’ language editions (English, French, German, Italian, Spanish, Portuguese, Russian, Hungarian and Greek).